sgridsource/sgrid/src/physics/PN_CircularOrbit_GWs/README.txt

 *if PN_CircularOrbit_GWs_t2 is chosen too large, sgrid crashes with "stepsize underflow in rkqs".
 This is nothing much to worry about!
 Since the PN formulation is breaking down when the two particles get close, divergencies occur, that the RK-integrator cannot handle.
-BUT any data outputted before the crash should be fine.
+Simply reduce PN_CircularOrbit_GWs_t2 to a value before the crash and run again.
+Any data outputted before the crash should be fine.

 Units